will-english/couchr/docs/journals/will.md

 working.
 We have a lot of different branchesgoing at the moment and we will probably need to be pruning those off in the futureonce we have a better understanding of our project workflow.
+## 8/22
+We went in and recreated the main application, we needed to do this so that everyone was caught up and on the same page.
+This past weekend I worked a lot on the user auth service and was able to make a little bit of progress this morning.
+We are going to go over our group process for pushing/pulling and after that we should have a good work- flow going forward.